Yzen90/vuetify-svg-icons/README.md

-# Font Awesome SVG Icons alternative for Vuetify 3
+# SVG icons usage alternative for Vuetify 3 and icon embedding

-Alternative to the built-in support for [Font Awesome SVG Icons](https://fontawesome.com/search?o=r&m=free) of Vuetify, allowing the mixed usage of other SVG icon packs as `@mdi/js`, `@mdi/light-js`, etc.
+Alternative to the built-in support for [Font Awesome SVG Icons](https://fontawesome.com/search?o=r&m=free) of Vuetify, allowing the mixed usage of other SVG icon packs as `@mdi/js`, `@mdi/light-js` and [heroicons](https://heroicons.com/).

 This package is composed of three main parts:

-1. A Vue component for Vuetify based on the one from the `mdi` IconPack exported by `'vuetify/iconsets/mdi-svg'`, that gets the viewbox and path data from a string with the format: `'SVG;<view box>;<path data>'` if the string does not start with `'SVG;'`, it just uses the string as the path data like `mdi` does.
+1. A Vue component for Vuetify based on the one from the `mdi` IconPack exported by `'vuetify/iconsets/mdi-svg'`, that gets the viewbox, path data, fill and stroke width from a string with the format: `'SVG;<view box>;<path data>;<fill>;<stroke width>'` if the string does not start with `'SVG;'`, it just uses the string as the path data like `mdi` does.
-2. The function `faIconToString` that turns an `IconDefinition` object thats represents a Font Awesome icon, to a string literal with the previously mentioned format.
-The combination of the component and this function allows the usage of Font Awesome SVG icons in any Vuetify component that uses icons.
+2. Functions that output the the previously mentioned format.
+The combination of the component and this functions allows the usage of icons from different packages in any Vuetify component that uses icons.
+   1. `faIconToString` to use a `IconDefinition` object representing a Font Awesome icon.
+   2. `hioToString` to use [heroicons](https://heroicons.com/) outline variant from `@xrnoz/heroicons-js`.
+   3. `himToString` to use heroicons mini variant from `@xrnoz/heroicons-js`.
-3. A Vite plugin that replaces the calls to `fasEmbed` with it's resulting string to optimize the usage of the icons.
+3. A Vite plugin that replaces the calls of provided embedding functions with it's resulting string to optimize the usage of the icons.
 By default it also removes the first import to `@xrnoz/vuetify-svg-icons` and `@fortawesome/free-solid-svg-icons`, as after replacing the function calls the imports are no longer neccesary.

 **Table of contents**